 All firewalls are a bit different, but the process for configuring your firewall to allow Skype to work is usually as follows:

 - Make sure that Skype is not running.

 - Open your firewall.
 If you can't find your firewall application, check the System Tray (at the bottom-right corner of the screen) for an icon.
 Usually, you can right-click this icon and select to open the firewall.

 - Your firewall maintains a list of applications installed on your computer (usually under a heading like Settings or Program Control).
 In this list, locate the entry for Skype.

 - Configure the Skype entry to allow it to connect to the internet.

 For comprehensive instructions on using your firewall software, refer to the software developer’s website.

-If you are using Windows Firewall and have just reinstalled or upgraded Skype, these tips show you how to update your Windows Firewall settings.
+If you're using Windows Firewall and have just reinstalled or upgraded Skype, you may need to update your Windows Firewall settings.